Taiwing/ready_set_boole/README.md

 The `conjunctive_normal_form()` function converts the given formula into [CNF](https://en.wikipedia.org/wiki/Conjunctive_normal_form).
 CNF has the same requirements as NNF.
 So every CNF proposition is also NNF but not the reverse since it adds an other condition.
-A CNF proposition is conjunction of multiple clauses where a clause is itself a disjunction of literals.
+A CNF proposition is a conjunction of multiple clauses where a clause is itself a disjunction of literals.
 This means that in reverse polish notation every Conjunctive operator must be at the end of the formula.